 PUBLISHED ON Jul, 23, 2024

-Top 5 Best Low back Movements
+Top 5 Best Low Back Movements

 45 Degree Back Extension

-The 45-degree back extension is one of the best exercises for your lower back.
+The 45-degree back extension is one of the best exercises for your lower back, it will also target the hamstrings, and glutes with precision.

 As with anything, there are different levels to this movement.
 From beginner to advanced.
+It is important to find your pain-free starting point.

 Form & Progressions: